What is a Vector Database?

 Picture an airplane.
 The airplane itself contains a number of interconnected mechanical, electrical, and embedded systems, all working on harmony to provide us with a smooth and pleasurable in-flight experience.
 Likewise, a VectorDB are composed of a number of evolving software components.
 Roughly speaking, these can be broken down into the storage, the index, and the service.
 Although these three components are tightly integrated[1], companies such as Snowflake have shown the broader storage industry that "shared nothing" database architectures are arguably superior to the traditional "shared storage" cloud database models.
 Thus, the first technical challenge associated with these databases is designing a flexible and scalable data model.

 Great, so we have a data model.
 What's next?
-With data already stored in a vector database, being able to search across that data, i.e. querying and indexing, is the next important component.
+With data already stored in a vector db, being able to search across that vector data store, i.e. vector querying and indexing, is the next important component.
 The compute-heavy nature of machine learning and multi-layer neural networks has allowed GPUs, NPUs/TPUs, FPGAs, and other general purpose compute hardware to flourish.
 Vector indexing and querying is also compute-heavy, operating at maximum speed and efficiency when run on accelerators.
 This diverse set of compute resources gives way to the second main technical challenge, developing a heterogeneous computing architecture.

 Note how each of the three components corresponds to a primary technical challenge.
 With that being said, there is no one-size-fits-all vector database architecture.
 The best vector databases will fulfill all of these technical challenges by focusing on delivering the features mentioned in the first section.

-Vector databases offer several advantages over traditional databases for use cases that involve similarity search, machine learning, and AI applications.
+Vector databases offer several advantages over traditional relational and leading vector databases, for use cases that involve vector similarity search, semantic searches, machine learning, and AI applications.
 Here are some of the benefits of vector databases:

-- High-dimensional search: efficiently perform similarity searches on high-dimensional vectors, commonly used in machine learning and AI applications, such as image recognition, natural language processing, and recommendation systems.
+High-dimensional search: perform efficient similarity searches on high dimensional vectors, commonly used in machine learning and Generative AI (GenAI) applications, such as image recognition, natural language processing, and recommendation systems.
+They can quickly find data points that are most similar to a given query, which is crucial for applications like recommendation engines, image recognition, and natural language processing.

-- Performance: perform similarity searches efficiently, often providing faster search times than traditional databases.
+Performance: perform vector similarity searches efficiently, often providing faster search times than traditional databases.

-Overall, they offer significant advantages for applications that involve similarity search and machine learning, providing fast and efficient search and retrieval of high-dimensional vector data.
+Overall, they offer significant advantages for applications that involve efficient similarity search, semantic searches complex data,, and machine learning, providing fast and efficient search and retrieval of high dimensional vector data in a vector space.

 ANN-Benchmarks is a benchmarking environment to evaluate the performance of various vector databases and nearest neighbor search algorithms.
 The main functions of ANN Benchmarks include the following: